psalaets/vuepress-plugin-data/README.md

 ## Caveats

-- Because the data is part of the js, all data will be eagerly loaded by your site.
+- Because the data is in the initial js bundle, all data is eagerly loaded by your site.

 ## License